|Nutritional Guidelines (per serving)|

 - For the pear garnish, dip freshly cut pear in lemon juice.
 This will stop the fruit's flesh from turning yellow-brown due to oxidation.

-- Lychee liqueur can be used as a substitute for the lychee nuts.
+- Lychee liqueur can be used as a substitute for the lychee.
 In this case, muddle the lime and syrup, then add about 1/2 ounce of lychee liqueur along with the vodka and sake.
 You may only need half the syrup the recipe requires because the liqueur will add sweetness.

 - Add a little sparkling wine, if you like.
 Strain the drink into an old-fashioned glass and top it with 1 or 2 ounces of wine for a refreshing spin.
 A beautiful rosé wine would be perfect for this mix because it tends to have strawberry flavors that perfectly complement lychee and pear.